tapl-org/tapl/README.md

 > - It is not an officially supported Google product.

+TAPL is inspired by lambda calculus and the principle that the same computational techniques apply to both type and term layers.
+The project is devoted to and named after Benjamin C. Pierce's book ["Types and Programming Languages"](https://www.cis.upenn.edu/~bcpierce/tapl/).

 ## How TAPL works
 As a compiler frontend, TAPL's primary role is to parse source code and generate an Intermediate Representation (IR) for a backend.
 Currently, TAPL uses Python's Abstract Syntax Tree (AST) as its backend IR.
 The compilation process is unique: for each source file, TAPL generates two Python files: